DeVos proposes overhaul to campus sexual misconduct rules

 - In Malibu, Woolsey Fire claims celebrities' homes

+- Julian Assange has been charged, prosecutors reveal inadvertently in court filing

-DeVos previously said the existing rules were too prescriptive, pressuring schools to take heavy action against students accused of misconduct without giving them a fair chance to defend themselves.
+DeVos previously said the existing rules pressure schools to take heavy action against students accused of misconduct without giving them a fair chance to defend themselves.

+Her new proposal adds several provisions meant to protect accused students.
+They would be allowed to review and respond to all evidence collected by the school, for example, and have a presumption of innocence throughout the disciplinary process.

-The new proposal adds protections for accused students, giving them a presumption of innocence throughout the disciplinary process and the right to review all evidence a school collects.
-They would also be able to cross-examine their accusers, although it would be done indirectly through a representative to avoid personal confrontation.
+They could cross-examine their accusers, although it would be done indirectly through a representative to avoid personal confrontation.

+Opponents say the proposal would deter victims from reporting assaults, and allow schools to shirk responsibility when they do receive complaints.

+“If these draft rules go into effect, schools will become more dangerous for all students and more schools will shield harassers and rapists,” Fatima Goss Graves, president and CEO of the National Women’s Law Center, said in a statement.

+But supporters say the new rules do a better job providing equal treatment to all students.

+“By taking the rights of both complainants and accused students seriously, these proposed regulations make important strides toward ensuring that complaints of sexual misconduct will be neither ignored nor prejudged,” said Samantha Harris, vice president for procedural advocacy at the Foundation for Individual Rights in Education.

-If finalized, it will tell schools how to apply the 1972 law known as Title IX, which forbids discrimination based on sex in schools that receive federal funding.
+The proposal would effectively tell schools how to apply the 1972 law known as Title IX, which bars discrimination based on sex in schools that receive federal dollars.

-In September 2017, DeVos rescinded a set of 2011 rules that were created under the Obama administration and guided schools on how to handle complaints.
+Schools for years have relied on a series of guidance letters issued by the Obama administration instructing them how to respond to complaints of sexual misconduct.
+Colleges were required to investigate all student complaints, on campus or off, and any misstep could put them under federal investigation.

-Advocacy groups for victims say the Obama rules forced schools to stop brushing the issue under the rug, while advocates for accused students say it tipped the scales in favor of accusers.
+Advocacy groups for victims say the Obama rules forced schools to stop sweeping the issue under the rug, while advocates for accused students say it tipped the scales in favor of accusers.
 Some college leaders complained that the rules were too complex and could be overly burdensome.

+DeVos rescinded an important guidance letter in September 2017, declaring that “the era of ‘rule by letter'” was over.
+In its place, she issued the 150-page proposal released Friday.

-Among other changes, DeVos’s proposal narrows the definition of what constitutes sexual harassment.
-It would be defined as unwelcome sexual conduct that’s “so severe, pervasive and objectively offensive that it effectively denies a person equal access to the school’s education program or activity.”
+Among other changes, it narrows what constitutes sexual harassment.
+While the 2011 guidance defined it as “unwelcome conduct of a sexual nature,” the new proposal defines it as unwelcome sexual conduct that’s so severe “it effectively denies a person equal access to the school’s education program or activity.”

-It also allows schools to use a higher standard of proof to determine if a student should be found responsible for misconduct.
-While the Obama guidance told schools to use a “preponderance of the evidence” standard, meaning the allegation is “more likely than not” true, the new proposal would allow a “clear and convincing” standard, meaning the claim is highly probable.
+It also allows schools to use a higher standard of proof when weighing cases.
+The Obama guidance told schools to use a “preponderance of the evidence” standard, meaning the allegation is “more likely than not” true.
+The new proposal would allow a “clear and convincing” standard, meaning the claim is highly probable.

-The department will collect public input on the rules before they can be finalized.
+Even if victims don’t file a formal complaint, the proposal encourages schools to offer a range of measures to help them continue their studies, including counseling, class schedule changes, dorm room reassignments and no-contact orders for those accused of harming them.

+It has yet to be seen whether schools would change policies in response to the rules.
+A statement from the Association of Public and Land-grant Universities says it expects schools to “far exceed” the minimum that’s required in Title IX rules.

 Follow Collin Binkley on Twitter at https://twitter.com/cbinkley